-The fishing industry is one of the major contributors to marine litter, around the world.
-The MARESSOL project is targeting marine litter sources in the Gulf of Mannar and Palk strait.
-The objective of the project is to collect data on systemic solutions in the Mannar area, for then to later explore and test solutions for limiting waste from the fisheries sector in the study area.
+The objective of the MARESSOL project is to collect data on systemic solutions in the Mannar area, for then to later explore and test solutions for limiting waste from the fisheries sector in the study area.
 The project partners recently met in Sri Lanka to discuss and plan further collaborations for the remaining period of the project, 2022-2024.

 The Mannar Region Systemic Solutions (MARESSOL) partnership is investigating systemic solutions to marine litter from fisheries in the Gulf of Mannar and Palk Strait.
 Collaboratively developed research is used in the transregional cooperation between India and Sri Lanka to map the sources and quantities of fisheries related marine waste in the area.
 Based on the findings the partnership aims to host dialogue meetings with local authorities, producers, and users of fishing gear to explore possible solutions and measures to prevent littering.
 Experiences and results of programs in similar contexts will be considered and evaluated on the way.

 The goal of the project is to gain knowledge to design and pilot systemic solutions to fisheries related marine litter with close involvement and engagement of key stakeholders that are tailored for the local contexts.

 After working together on a digital basis since 2020, the partnership group was finally able to meet in real life in Sri Lanka in January 2022.